Jenson Button burst on to the Formula One scene at the start of the 2000 season, making his debut with Williams.

 Despite his growing frustration with 'the package' Jenson did what he (almost) always does, smile and be diplomatic.
 And despite Magnussen's reputation as being "lightning quick", Jenson had the measure of the youngster, beating him 10-9 in terms of qualifying and scoring three times as many points.
 Indeed, Mr Reliable lived up to his reputation, scoring points in 13 races, only failing to finish one race and completing more laps than any other driver.

-On December 11, after weeks of speculation, the team, whilst confirming the return of Fernando Alonso, took the opportunity to put Jenson (and his fans) out of their misery, confirming the Briton for a sixth season and thereby establishing one of the strongest driver partnerships.
+On December 11, following weeks of speculation, the team, whilst confirming the return of Fernando Alonso, took the opportunity to put Jenson (and his fans) out of their misery, confirming the Briton for a sixth season and thereby establishing one of the strongest driver partnerships.